tomasvn/til/02-02-2020/NOTES.md

 - cookies are sent with every request
 - 20 cookies per domain
 - cookies are paired to domain
+- if `max-age` or `expires` is not set cookie will be destroyed upon closing the browser, such cookie is called _session cookie_

 ### Creating Cookie
 - they are set by web-server response `Set-cookie` header, (_it is a response header_) - server side